 - Matters Excluded from Self-Scheduling.
 The following matters shall not be self-scheduled by the moving party and will be scheduled by the Court:

 Counsel must appear at scheduled hearings unless the Order scheduling the hearing specifically provides otherwise.
 Parties who do not appear when a case is called will be deemed to have waived their appearance and the Court will proceed with the hearing.
 The Court will not vacate an order entered due to a party’s failure to appear when the case is called.

-The Court requires the use of Certificates of No Objection (a “CNO”) and Certifications of Counsel (a “COC”) as provided in Local Rule 9013-5 and supplemented by these procedures.
+The Court requires the use of Certificates of No Objection (a “CNO”) and Certifications of Counsel (a “COC”) as provided in Local Rules 9013-7 and 9013-8, as supplemented by these procedures.

 Filing of Emergency Matters

-The movant shall immediately notify the courtroom deputy and the Chapter 13 clerk (when applicable) upon filing an emergency motion or request for an expedited hearing pursuant to Local Rule 9013-2.
+The movant shall immediately notify the courtroom deputy upon filing an emergency motion or request for an expedited hearing pursuant to Local Rule 9013-2.
 The Court will evaluate requests for an expedited hearing on a case-by-case basis and will schedule a hearing at a date and time as may be appropriate.
 Courtesy copies of emergency motions or requests for expedited hearings should be delivered to the courtroom deputy unless otherwise instructed by the Court.

 Counsel may be authorized to participate telephonically in most non-evidentiary hearings provided that arrangements are made through CourtCall as provided herein.
 Participation by telephone is always at the discretion of the Court.
 Out-of-town counsel participating by telephone at any given hearing may be required to have local counsel present in the courtroom.